Hotel owner cleared of drug suspicions

 Students Lauren Bullock, 17, Connor Currie, 16, and Morgan Barnard, 17, all from nearby Dungannon in Co Tyrone, died.

-A Police Service of Northern Ireland (PSNI) statement said: “Detectives from PSNI’s major investigation team investigating the deaths of three teenagers at the Greenvale Hotel in Cookstown on Saint Patrick’s Day have de-arrested a 52-year-old man, who was arrested earlier today on suspicion of possession of a Class A drug with intent to supply.
+“The search discovered a medium size clear polythene bag containing an amount of a white powdery substance and pieces of tin foil.

-“This follows fast track forensic examination of a suspicious package consisting of a white-powder substance and tin foil, found during a search of a house in Moneymore.
+“This discovery led to the suspicion that the substance was a Class A drug.

-“The 52-year-old and the 40 year old man remain in custody on suspicion of manslaughter.”
+“In line with normal procedure the suspect was arrested on suspicion of possession of a Class A drug with intent to supply.

 The other suspect arrested on Tuesday over suspected manslaughter is a member of the popular nightspot’s door staff.